Two months ago, I bought a bed online. Nice design. Sturdy. Quick delivery. Overall, a very smooth experience. Until…

 17% of people who have a separate, newsletter-only email address had fewer than 10 emails unread.

 The conclusion seems simple.
-We get many emails we don’t even bother to open and it seems that most of those are newsletters.
+We get many types of emails we don’t even bother to open and it seems that most of those are newsletters.
 Still… Overall, Americans have a rather favorable opinion on newsletters.

 When asked whether automated email campaigns are a good way for brands to communicate with their customers, 55% of Americans agreed.
 This includes: